Develop Your Neuropathy Treatment Regime

 If you are looking for functional help with pain and improved function, check out #17 Physiotherapy, #20 Managing Fatigue, #27 Functional Neurology, #32 Physiokey and Sanakey, #39 Visualization, #37 Chiropractic, #55 Evening Primrose Oil – for pain relief, #58 Analgesics: treatments for PN, and #59 Balance Training.

 Supplements and herbals include: #11 Vitamin B, #14 Magnesium, #18 Arnica and #28 Capsaicin.
+A couple of supplements that hold promise but for which more research is needed include: #64 Vitamin D and #65 PEA.
 Prescription medications for pain and symptoms include: #16 Antidepressants and #36 Medical Cannabis as well as analgesics and anti-convulsants.

 Many of the above lists also help build back some of the muscle strength lost (i.e. muscle atrophy) due to neuropathy.
 In addition #12 Co-Enzyme 10 and #31 Creatine can be used together with #24 Regular Exercise to help restore weakened muscles.